UMNLibraries/capistrano-template-ruby3/README.md

 # Capistrano::Template

-A patched version of Capistrano::Template for use with Ruby > 3 copied from a branch of [this repo](https://github.com/wildfiler/capistrano-template/tree/ruby_2_7_0_deprecations) from @wildfiler.
+A patched version of Capistrano::Template for use with Ruby > 3 copied from a branch of [this repo](https://github.com/wildfiler/capistrano-template/tree/ruby_2_7_0_deprecations) from [@wildfiler](https://github.com/wildfiler).

+Tested with Ruby versions 2.6.9, 2.7.5, 3.0.3, and 3.1.1.

 -----